-When designing a plastic part, build the plastic around the function of the part.
+When designing a plastic injection molded part, build the plastic around the function of the part.
 Start with the function and mating parts and add a consistent wall section around it.
 If areas need to be strengthened, add ribs and gussets with a thickness of no more than 60% of the adjoining wall it intersects with.
 This will help keep the amount of plastic to perform the desired function at a minimum.
-This saves money in raw material cost as well as cure time which are the two main drivers in the cost of a molded part.
+This saves money in raw material costs as well as cure time which are the two main drivers in the cost of a molded part.
 Bruin has a fully staffed engineering department ready to assist you in proper part design.

-In general, plastic injection molding is geared more for high volume production.
-Quantities are typically in the thousands, tens of thousands, hundreds of thousands or millions per year.
+In general, plastic injection molding is geared more toward high-volume production.
+Quantities are typically in the thousands, tens of thousands, hundreds of thousands, or millions per year.
 Tooling costs can be expensive and can be a little less painful when amortizing the cost over many parts.
 Here at Bruin, we emphasize taking advantage of long continuous runs.
 When the mold is initially set up to run production, it takes a certain amount of time for the conditions to level off and begin producing consistent parts.
 Once it reaches that level of equilibrium, the cost of the setup starts to diminish and the Bruin lights out, automatic molding advantage takes over.
 The longer the run, the more the human labor costs become negligible.

 Simple or complex, Bruin Manufacturing provides the fastest and most affordable plastic injection molding services for any application.
 Combining knowledgeable engineering personnel with highly trained technicians and advanced custom manufacturing processes, we can design and manufacture premium plastic parts with precision, speed, and quality.